Htense/FullStackBoilerWithComponents/README.md

 ```

 # MERGE TIME!!
+Git Protocol in a Team!
-* Feature is done, ready to merge?
+* Feature is done, ready to create a pull request to Development??

 ## 5. Commit your branch
 ```